skharel25/WeatherAppFinal/README.md

 When you first launch the app, you are presented with a sign in screen.
 From there you have the option to go to the sign-up page to register your account or directly sign in anonymously with the single click of a button.
 The authentication of all of this is implemented using Firebase.
 When you sign-in to the app, you are taken to the user profile page, from here you can sign out, or you can go to the weather page.
-The idea is to eventually add more functionality to this page including customization, pictures etc. The weather page is where the weather is displayed, this is the main feature of the app, and I am planning on adding more features and polish to this page as well.
+The idea is to eventually add more functionality to this page including customization, pictures etc. The weather page is where the weather is displayed, which is the main feature of the app, and I am planning on adding more features and polish to this page as well.

 Development: